lakesare/memcode/Readme.md

 ___

 ## Would you like some help with memcode?
-- Write me to contact@memcode.com
+- Write me at contact@memcode.com
 - Open the issue in this repo

-## Can you offer some help with memcode yourself!
+## Can you offer some help with memcode yourself?
-You are very welcome to PR in to this repository.
+You are very welcome to send a PR to this repository.

 ___

-## Initial one-time steps for both development:
+## Initial setup for development:

 ### Create a database postgres user with a password.
 1. Install PostgreSQL.